 As a rule, there is no problem with exporting data from the previous system, but, if choosing a new CRM among the “canned” solutions, you should pay attention to the following:

 CRM data migration should be carefully examined from both a technical and a business point of view.
-Custom development allows migrating the CRM with minimum compromises to your requirements, reproducing all necessary functionalities, saving the business logic, extracting data from different sources and migrating it to the new system, restoring all integrations, providing synchronization of systems, etc.
+Custom CRM development services include migrating the CRM with minimum compromises to your requirements, reproducing all necessary functionalities, saving the business logic, extracting data from different sources and migrating it to the new system, restoring all integrations, providing synchronization of systems, etc.

 There are quite a number of free or partially free open-source CRM solutions that can be attractive, from a cost perspective; however, open-source, besides the alluring price, means that anyone can download and investigate the source code with either good or bad intentions.
 The website created on these platforms can be hacked “in bulk” if the wrong person gets access to the code and database.

-Moreover, the extensions in most out-of-box CRMs is made with the help of third-party plugins.
-This can bring extra risk for security and reliability of the system, in the event the plugin breaks or is compromised, the security of your system will be in danger.
+Moreover, the extensions in most out-of-box CRMs are made with the help of third-party plugins.
+This can bring extra risk for the security and reliability of the system, in the event the plugin breaks or is compromised, the security of your system will be in danger.

-As one of its security measures, Greenice keeps customer credit card numbers in our database using tokenization (randomized card number in the same format).
+As one of its security measures, when we develop a CRM system, our developers use tokenization (randomized card number in the same format) for customer credit card numbers.
 For the best security, we cooperate with certified tokenization providers that guarantee compliance with the strictest security standards.
 Thus, even if the DB is stolen, this data won’t be decrypted and used by hackers.